Lance-Free/pain-xml/README.md

 ### Generating Direct Debit Documents

-To generate a Direct Debit XML document from a payment order represented as a Go struct, use the `ToDocument` method provided by the `Order` struct:
+To generate a Direct Debit XML document from a payment order represented as a Go struct, use the `ToDocument` function provided by the `painxml` package:

 ```go
 order := order.Order{